 All of our Wet Room Floor Former products have waste aperture positions and dimension drawings on the product pages.

 Q: What is the difference between floor former with a linear drain and a standard drain.

 A: Linear decks have an oblong (linear) drain that runs along the length or width of the deck.
 A linear wet room floor former may be best where there is a requirement to drain a lot of water, as in the case of a mixer shower with heavy water flow.
 It is often chosen for its appearance and offers a contemporary finish.

 Q: Do wet floor floor formers need full support underneath?

-A: No, our wet room floor formers do not need full under boarding.
-If used on wooden joists, you need to ensure that as well as the normal joists in the layout you install some additional support around the edge of the deck.
+A: No, most of our wet room floor formers do not need full under boarding.
+Some of the 'Linear' floor formers do require extra under boarding.
+Details are given n each product page.
+If used on wooden joists, you need to ensure that as well as the normal joists in the layout you install some additional support around the edge of the deck and possibly some additional support near the waste outlet.
 If used in concrete floor, just lay into the screed or sand and cement mix.
 Each floor former type will vary slightly and full instructions are available for each floor former on the product pages.

 Q: Do I need to waterproof / tank the wet room / wet area if I am tiling the floor?